Euro banknotes will remain paper, not plastic

 It was the highest level since late 2010, although with 15 billion banknotes in circulation the number of fakes remains very low in percentage terms.

 The new 10-euro banknote would help it stay ahead of counterfeiters, the ECB said.
-The 20- and 50-euro notes remain counterfeiters' favourites, however, accounting for more than three quarters of fake bills.
+The 20- and 50-euro notes remain counterfeiters' favorites, however, accounting for more than three quarters of fake bills.

 Mersch also defended the 500-euro banknote, one of the highest value singled notes of any currency, fending off suggestions that their existence could increase the size of the black market.